 Most people feel relief after a day or two of treatment and make a full recovery.
 However, without treatment, this condition can lead to chronic joint pain.

-Abstaining from sex is the only way to prevent STIs.
-People who are sexually active can lower their risk by using condoms and getting tested on a regular basis, or when you change sexual partners.
-People in a monogamous relationship (neither of you has another sexual partner) are at a reduced risk.
+Abstaining from sex is the only sure way to prevent STIs.
+People who are sexually active can lower their risk by using condoms and getting tested on a regular basis.
+Having new or multiple sexual partners can also put you at increased risk.
+Taking steps to practice safe sex and stay informed about your sexual health can help you get a quick diagnosis or prevent infection in the first place.

-If you’ve been diagnosed with gonorrhea, notify all your sexual partners so they can be tested and treated, and don’t have sex until you have completed treatment and your doctor confirms that the infection has been cured.
+You should notify all your sexual partners if you’ve been diagnosed with gonorrhea.
+They will need to be tested and possibly treated as well.
+Don’t have sex until you have completed treatment and your doctor confirms that the infection has been cured.